 The logistics of physically moving a salon are more complex than moving house.

 • Decide what's coming.
 That ten-year-old reception desk: worth moving or time for a new one?
-Moving costs money.
-Don't pay to relocate things you should replace.
+Moving costs money, so don't pay to relocate things you should replace.

 • Hire proper movers.
-Not your mate with a van.
-Commercial movers who understand equipment.
-Backwash units are heavy and awkward.
-Mirrors break.
+Not your mate with a van, but commercial movers who understand salon equipment, because backwash units are heavy and awkward and mirrors break.

 • Utilities sorted in advance.
-Water, electricity, gas, internet.
-All connected and tested before moving day.
-Discovering you've got no hot water when the first client arrives is not the opening day you want.
+Water, electricity, gas, and internet should all be connected and tested before moving day, because discovering you've got no hot water when the first client arrives is not the opening day you want.

 • Deep clean the new place.
-Before your stuff goes in.
-Construction dust gets everywhere.
-Start fresh.
+Before your stuff goes in, because construction dust gets everywhere and you want to start fresh.

 Your software and data

-Your client database is worth more than your furniture.
-Protect it.
+Your client database is worth more than your furniture, so protect it.

 • Export everything before you move.
-Client details, appointment history, notes, patch test records.
-Even if you're keeping the same software, have a backup.
+Client details, appointment history, notes, and patch test records all need backing up, even if you're keeping the same software.

 • Update your address everywhere.
-Software settings, Google Business Profile, social media, booking sites, your website.
-Do this the day you open, not a week later.
+Software settings, Google Business Profile, social media, booking sites, and your website all need changing the day you open, not a week later.

 • Test everything in the new location.
-Card machines, printers, booking system.
-All of it.
-Before your first client walks in.
+Card machines, printers, and your booking system should all be working before your first client walks in.

 Opening day and beyond